 Once registered you will receive regular bulletins by email advising you of any new vacancies.
 The email will contain brief details of each opportunity along with a link to access the further particulars for the post.
 Alternatively you can review any new opportunities by visiting an online list of redeployment opportunities, through which you will also be able to access full details.

-All vacancies will be held for redeployment candidates for an initial period of 5 days.
 If you are interested in being considered for a position you will therefore need to advise the HR department of your interest within 5 days of receipt of the relevant e-bulletin by emailing email@example.com.
 You should also forward any documentation in support of your application e.g. application form or CV via email to firstname.lastname@example.org.
 Please ensure that your application is clearly marked Redeployment.
 In preparing your application, you should not assume any prior knowledge on behalf of the recruiting manager and should therefore ensure that all relevant information is included.
 It would also be helpful to include a covering note indicating how you believe you meet the person specification for the post.

-A HR Manager will check your eligibility for the vacancy in line with the University’s policy on Redeployment and will liaise with the recruiting department.
+A HR Advisor will check your eligibility for the vacancy in line with the University’s policy on Redeployment and will liaise with the recruiting department.
 Please note that the University will not support requests for redeployment to higher graded posts and you will be required to submit an application for a higher graded post in the normal way.
 If you wish to be considered for posts at a lower grade, you should be aware that you will not be eligible for pay protection.

 If more than one individual subject to redeployment expresses an interest in the same vacancy, a competitive selection process will be undertaken.